SS Waratah: Service history

 Following delivery, Waratah left London for her maiden voyage on 5 November 1908, with 689 third-class and 67 first-class passengers.
-She was under the command of Captain Josiah Edward Ilbery, a veteran of the Blue Anchor Line, with thirty years of nautical experience and a previous master of Geelong, and had a crew of 154.
+She was under the command of Captain Josiah Edward Ilbery, a veteran of the Blue Anchor Line, with forty years of nautical experience and a previous master of Geelong, and had a crew of 154.
 She left Cape Town on 27 November and reached Adelaide on 15 December 1908.
-Among her passengers were Hamilton Wickes, a newly appointed British Trade Commissioner for the Commonwealth, Dr. Ernest Anderson, Bishop of Riverina, and Octavius Beale, president of the Federal Council of Chambers of Manufactures.
+Among her passengers were Hamilton Wickes, a newly appointed British Trade Commissioner for the Commonwealth; Dr. Ernest Anderson, Bishop of Riverina; and Octavius Beale, president of the Federal Council of Chambers of Manufactures.

-While on her maiden voyage, early in the morning of 6 December 1908, Waratahs second officer reported a small fire in the lower starboard bunker, extending all the way to the engine room.
-The fire was largely brought under control by noon on the same day but continued reigniting until 10 December.
+While on her maiden voyage, early in the morning of 6 December 1908, Waratahs second officer reported a fire in the starboard aft tween decks bunker.
+While assessing the extent of the blaze, First Officer Charles Owen and Cheif Engineer George Hodder were overcome with smoke inhalation and were incapacited for two days.
+Though the fire never extended beyond the affected bunker, it continued reigniting until it was finally brought under control on 9 December.
 The fire was apparently caused by the heat emitted by several reducing and steam valves located on the starboard side of the engine room.
 While the roof of the engine room was insulated, the starboard side evidently was not.
 The repairs were performed at Sydney to the chief engineer's satisfaction.

 From Adelaide, Waratah proceeded to Melbourne and Sydney, and sailed back for London on 9 January 1909 via Australian, Colony of Natal and Cape Colony ports, carrying a cargo of foodstuffs, wool, and 1,500 tons of metal concentrates.
-She arrived in London on 7 March 1909 to finalise her maiden voyage.
-After unloading her cargo she was put into drydock, where she was inspected by the Lloyd's inspector and underwent some minor repairs.
+She arrived in London on 7 March 1909.
+After inbound passengers departed the ship in Tilbury, Waratah was taken upriver to the Royal Albert dock where her cargo was offloaded and the ship was prepared for drydock.
+But due to limited slip space, the crew was required to wait for two weeks until an available drydock slip was available.
+This delay cut her overhaul window in half, leaving only enough time for recalking of the decks and repainting of the hull which was done by the repair firm of R. & H. Green and Silley Weir.
+After her overhaul, the ship was inspected by customs officer H. J. Fleel who again passed the ship for passenger service.

 During her maiden voyage, Waratah was scrutinised by Captain Ilbery and his crew, as one of the criteria used in acceptance trials was the ship's handling and stability.
 Ilbery was not completely satisfied and, considering he was previously in charge of Geelong, presumably reported to the owners that the ship did not have the same stability as his old vessel.
 He was especially concerned about the difficulty of properly loading the steamship to maintain her stability, which resulted in a heated exchange between the owners and the builders following the vessel's return to England.
 The subsequent inquiry into her sinking raised some disputed reports of instability on that voyage.